Frequently Asked Questions

 How long is the Project Management program?

 The program last two to three quarter, depending on your prior education and what classes you have taken in the past.
 The program requires a minimum of 33 credits.
-Refer to Edmonds CC Academic Catalog, Business Management - Project Management Certificate page for more information.
+Refer to Edmonds College Academic Catalog, Business Management - Project Management Certificate page for more information.

 How much does the program cost?
 Tuition?
 Books/Supplies?